-Check the Mantova Map on Mapping Europe to see the location of the city's top sights.
+Check the map of Mantova to see the location of the city's top sights.

 - Palazzo Ducale, the home of the Gonzaga family from the late 13th to early 17th centuries, is a huge complex of buildings, courtyards, and gardens.
-There are over 500 rooms, the most famous being the Camera degli Sposi with frescoes from 1474 painted by Mantegna (reservations recommended).
-Closed Monday.
-Buy tickets and reservations to visit through Select Italy.
+There are over 500 rooms, the most famous being the Camera degli Sposi with frescoes from 1474 painted by Mantegna The Palazzo is closed Mondays and reservations are recommended).